Anyone who purchased scrubs or lab coats from FIGS that were advertised as being “antimicrobial.”

 The suit says that nurses, doctors and other medical staff paid a premium for the apparel and are owed their money back, as well as a concession from FIGS that it falsely advertised its products.

-More people are needed to come forward to strengthen the litigation against FIGS. If you purchased scrubs, lab coats or other apparel advertised by FIGS as being “antimicrobial,” fill out the form on this page.
-After you get in touch, one of the attorneys working with ClassAction.org may reach out to you directly to explain more about the class action and what you can do.
+If you purchased scrubs, lab coats or other apparel advertised by FIGS as being “antimicrobial,” fill out the form on this page.
+After you get in touch, one of the attorneys working with ClassAction.org may reach out to you directly to explain more about their investigation into the matter and what you can do.

 FIGS’s Conduct Is “Reprehensible,” Lawsuit Says